100 Life Skills to Intentionally Teach your Children

 One of the biggest gaps I see children growing up with today is the confidence and ability to perform practical life skills.
 Practical life skills are everyday skills needed for areas of our lives like home management, hygiene, safety, and even relationship skills.

-A huge benefit to homeschooling for my husband and I is having the margin in our days to teach our children practical life skills.
-While many of these are taught somewhat organically throughout childhood and life, I decided early on that it was wise to be a bit more intentional about teaching them.
+A huge benefit to homeschooling for my husband and me is having the margin in our days to teach our children practical life skills.
+While many of these are taught somewhat organically throughout childhood and life, I decided early on it was wise to be a bit more intentional about teaching them.
 Why not include them in our homeschool day?
 To me, they're just as important as learning fractions or the story of Abraham Lincoln.

 Leave a comment